-Figure 1: Percentage of Partisan Targets in Fact-checking Coverage
+Figure 1: Percentage of Partisan Targets in Fact-checking Coverage cate that fact-checking coverage leans toward identifying inaccuracies, rather than validating the truthfulness, of political claims.

 Note: Percentages are calculated out of the total number of fact-checks with partisan targets.
 Percentages of Republican-challenging and Democrat-challenging fact-checks may not sum up to 100% because there are additional categories (e.g., validate a claim).
-Table S1.6 presents the full results in tabular form.
+Table S6 presents the full results in tabular form.